All Perspectives

 KPI vs. Metric: The Distinction That Changes What You Manage

-Most destination measurement frameworks fail because they treat all indicators as equivalent.
+Destination measurement frameworks fail when they treat all indicators as equivalent.
 They produce dashboards with thirty numbers and no hierarchy.
 When everything is important, nothing is managed.

 A KPI is the highest-order measure indicating whether the destination is succeeding.
 It captures the outcome the organization exists to produce.
 A metric is an important measure to monitor because it moves the KPI.
 Metrics feed KPIs.
 They are not the same thing, and organizations that treat them as such end up managing the metrics while the KPI drifts.

 Arrivals are a metric.
 Occupancy rate is a metric.
 Length of stay is a metric.
 Average spend per visitor is a metric.
-Brand rank is a leading metric.
 GDP contribution is a metric.
 Total economic impact, measured correctly, is the KPI.
-The distinction is not semantic.
-It determines what the organization actually prioritizes when budget pressure arrives and trade-offs have to be made.
+The distinction determines what the organization prioritizes when budget pressure arrives and trade-offs have to be made.

 The Panama Measurement Model